How Free Press Unlimited silenced its own journalists by Maite Vermeulen (translated from the Dutch original here)

 I'm happy to oblige if you prefer British spelling, but US-UK differences go far beyond –ise versus –ize.
 If you're specifically targeting a UK audience, please seek out a native Brit.

-☑ I translate fiction, journalism, and corporate non-fiction.
+☑ I translate fiction, journalism, and charitable non-fiction.

 Fiction means prose, from short stories to novel series; I don't translate poetry.